Ekaterina41/invoices/README.md

 # Invoices app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-This is a simple web application that allows to create, store and print pdf invoices for software developer services payment.
+This is a simple front-end web application that allows to create, store and print pdf invoices for software developer services monthly payment.

+## Prerequisites

+To run this application, you need to install [Node.js](https://nodejs.org/) and npm (included with Node.js).

-## Scripts
+## Running the app

+### `npm install react-bootstrap bootstrap`

+Installs react bootstrap modules.
+It allows to use Bootstrap classes as React components.

+### `npm install react-bootstrap-icons --save`

+Adds bootstrap icons package to display bootstrap icons in the UI.
 ### `npm start`

 Runs the app in the development mode.\